 2. Importance of Taking a Break

 The GMAT breaks are optional, and you may be someone who prefers not to do so.
-But just keep in mind that the GMAT is over 3 hours long so it is a marathon, not a sprint.
+But just keep in mind that the GMAT is over 2 hours long so it is a marathon, not a sprint.
 These GMAT breaks can help maximize your scoring potential.
 However, when taking a break do not study during it, in fact, if you study during the break your score could actually be cancelled.
 That’s because studying during the test time is against the rules of the GMAT.
 Instead, actually use your break to take a break.

 3. Reduce Stress

-Stress while studying for and taking the GMAT is universal and it’s not unjustified – the GMAT is an exam that could help determine your future.
+Stress while studying for and taking the GMAT is universal and it’s not unjustified – the GMAT Focus is an exam that could help determine your future.
 So of course it makes sense that many can find themselves overwhelmed during the exam.
 Taking a break is a great way to reset and achieve GMAT success.
 Even if you don’t feel completely overwhelmed, stepping away from the test is a good way to gain clarity.
 Taking breaks help you to broth process and retain information, further maintaining your focus.
 It is easy to become exhausted during the exam and for your brain to be drained.
 Hence, even if you may not feel you need a break your brain probably needs one.

 4. Refuel

-Of course when taking a break during the GMAT you have a chance to eat or drink something.
-Something that you can prepare for yourself are healthy snacks.
-Fruit, granola bars, or nuts can serve as great ways to power your brain through the rest of the exam.
-In fact, we would recommend that the night and morning before the exam to make sure to eat something healthy.
 Stay away from unhealthy snacks and food as you want both your body and brain to be in the best shape for the test.
 In terms of drinks, water, but also maybe a thermos filled with coffee and tea will suit you well.
 A cup of coffee may even give you that boost you need.
 Once again we suggest you stay away from unhealthy drinks such as sodas and energy drinks.

 In Review